Dr. Monika Fratczak

 Describe your journey from your PhD to your current role:

-I was supported by an ESRC scholarship for 3 years and I managed to complete my PhD in under 3.5 years, despite COVID-19 disrupting my fieldwork.
-I passed my viva with minor corrections, and was awarded a doctoral degree in Sociology in November 2022.
-Between 2022-2023, I worked as a researcher on two research projects at the University of Sheffield.
-Since 2022 I have been an Associate Fellow of the Higher Education Academy, and I have teaching responsibilities in the Department of Sociological Studies.
-These projects have provided valuable field experience, teamwork, academic writing practice, and the establishment of international academic networks and collaborations.
-I also completed the AURORA Advance HE Leadership Development Program for Women in 2023, which has strengthened my resilience, assertiveness, and communication skills, further enhancing my ability to lead and collaborate effectively with colleagues from diverse backgrounds.
-My academic and research skills are further evidenced by my various academic roles, such as Departmental Ethics Lead (2023/2024).
+I was supported by an ESRC scholarship for 3 years and completed my PhD in under 3.5 years, despite COVID-19 disrupting my fieldwork.
+I passed my viva with minor corrections and was awarded a doctoral degree in Sociology in November 2022.
+Between 2022-2023, I worked as a Research Associate and Postdoctoral Researcher on two big research projects at the University of Sheffield (Living with Data and Patterns in Practice), which provided valuable field experience, teamwork, academic writing practice, and international collaboration opportunities.
+From 2022 to 2025, I worked as a Teaching Associate in the Department of Sociological Studies, University of Sheffield.
+I have been an Associate Fellow of the HEA since 2021 and completed the AURORA Advance HE Leadership Development Programme for Women in 2023.
+My academic leadership experience includes serving as Departmental Ethics Coordinator (2023–2024).
+In 2025, my application for a WRDTP ESRC Postdoctoral Fellowship was successful, and I began my postdoctoral position at Manchester Metropolitan University.

 In what way did your experience with the WRDTP prepare you for your current career?